Beans. A staple of so many diets. They are one of the most versatile foods on the planet. But how long do they last

 Expect your beans to stay good for around three to five days.
 If you can’t remember how long ago you cooked them, don’t fret.
 Once they go bad you will know the moment you open your refrigerator.
 Bad beans have a way of making themselves known.

-This Pyrex storage set from Amazon gives you lots of options for storing your beans.
+This Ailtec storage set from Amazon gives you lots of options for storing your beans.

 Pinto beans stored in the freezer last infinitely longer than in the fridge (as with most everything else).
 You can typically expect frozen beans to last around 8 months.